rfc-st/humble/README.md

 (Linux) https://git-scm.com/download/linux
 (macOS) https://git-scm.com/download/mac

-# Setting up a Virtual Environment in Python (Pending how to do it in Windows)
+# Setting up a virtual environment in Python (pending how to do it in Windows)
-Note: '/home/bluesman/humble_venv' is a example path for the Virtual Environment.
+Note: '/home/bluesman/humble_venv' is a example path for the virtual environment.

 $ python3 -m venv /home/bluesman/humble_venv
 $ source /home/bluesman/humble_venv/bin/activate